Besim Fagu

-Besim Fagu (10 March 1925 – 1 January 1999) was an Albanian football player who played for 17 Nentori Tiranë and Partizani Tirana where he won seven National Championships.
+Besim Fagu (10 March 1925 – 1 January 1999) was an Albanian football player.
+He played for 17 Nentori Tirana and Partizani Tirana where he won seven National Championships.
 He was also a member of the Albania national team between 1946 and 1953, where he earned 11 caps and also won the 1946 Balkan Cup.

 International career

 He made his debut for Albania in an October 1946 Balkan Cup match against Bulgaria and earned a total of 11 caps, scoring no goals.
 His final international was a May 1958 friendly match against East Germany.

 Personal life

 Legacy

 On 10 March 2015, on the 90th anniversary of his birthdate, he was awarded with a medal of gratitude by the Ministry of Defence at an event organised to commemorate the player.